1Password Review 2025: Is It Safe + Worth the Price?

 Watchtower — Monitor the Security of Your Passwords

 I also like how Watchtower alerts you whenever a saved site adds passkey support.
-This way, you’re always informed and ready to leverage passkeys as soon as they’re available on a site.
-Other password managers that support passkeys, such as Dashlane, don’t offer this level of convenience — so it’s really impressive that 1Password does.
+This way, you’re always informed and ready to leverage passkeys as soon as they’re available.
+Other password managers that support passkeys don’t offer this level of convenience — so it’s really impressive that 1Password does.

-In addition to these features, Watchtower can identify vulnerable logins imported from LastPass (following the breach that LastPass experienced in August 2022).
+In addition to these features, Watchtower can identify vulnerable logins imported from LastPass (following the breaches that LastPass experienced in recent years).
 It can also locate items saved in the wrong 1Password account, allowing you to move them to the appropriate account with ease, and it can find unsecured websites — highlighting those that use HTTP instead of HTTPS.

 Overall, Watchtower is very convenient and easy to use — you can quickly check to see if any of your data is at risk or needs to be updated.
 1Password makes it simple for you to spot and resolve any security issues.